 - tackling unconscious bias and barriers around disability, race, ethnicity and mental health conditions within the recruitment processes.

-To engage with local employers and highlight the benefits of recruiting graduates, the university has created an employer offer called GradForce and a more comprehensive offer called GradForce Plus.
+To engage with local employers and highlight the benefits of recruiting graduates, the university created an employer offer called GradForce.

-In addition to this, GradForce’s recruitment package also offers employers and recruited students support for up to 18 months after the recruitment process has successfully been completed.
-This support includes:
+In addition to this, GradForce's recruitment package also offered employers and recruited students support for up to 18 months after the recruitment process had successfully completed.
+This support included:

 - catch-ups with students and employers at one, three, six and 12 months to check on progress and offer any support required, for example training requests